andrademech/andrademech/README.md

 I am a React Front-End developer who is looking to become a Full Stack (Node).
 I am a Christian, married, father of two, with a background in mechanical and occupational safety engineering, and I am looking for new development opportunities to completely transition my career.

-I maintain a constant and complete study routine, building new projects and following the React, React Native, and Node tracks from Ignite, Rocketseat.
+I maintain a constant and complete study routine, building new projects and following the React and Node tracks from Ignite, Rocketseat.
 Additionally, I am always looking for new challenges and learning opportunities.

 ## Portfolio Summary